Is Port Distilled

 In order to ensure optimal flavor and quality when distilling port, the temperature should be maintained between 86-90 degrees Fahrenheit (30-32 degrees Celsius).
 This allows for a gradual separation of alcohol and water while preserving delicate flavors and aromas.
 It also allows for a more efficient distillation process since higher temperatures will allow for quicker evaporation.
 When using a traditional still pot, water must be constantly added to keep the pot cool enough so that it does not exceed these temperatures.

-See also Can I Use Filtered Water Instead Of Distilled
+See also Can Ro Water Be Used In Place Of Distilled Water

 Temperature also affects how long it takes for ports to mature